qzmlgfj/I2C-Altera-FPGA/README.md

 ## Prompt

-*I've tested it on Quartus Prime 18.1*
+*I've tested it on Quartus Prime 18.1, if you want to use other sensors, you'd better modify some functions, because **some details might be different***